 Other partners have limited liability.
 These partners aren’t responsible for managing the business, but they’re allowed to invest in the business.

 The final choice for a partnership is a limited liability partnership (LLP).
 Limited liability partnerships (LLPs) are the third option in partnerships.
-You may consider this option if you want your partners to share liability.
-All partners in limited liability partnerships share liability.
+You may consider this option if you want your partners to share personal liability.
+All partners in limited liability partnerships share personal liability.

 - For tax purposes, sole proprietorships require you to use your individual income tax return (Form 1040) and information about your business’s loss or profits (Schedule C).